padogrid/bundle-hazelcast-3n4n5-k8s-kubectl_helm/README.md

 ## 11. Grafana App

+### 11.1.
+Install Grafana App

-Before we install the Padogrid's `grafana` app, verify the Grafana service name executing the following.
+Before we install the Padogrid's `grafana` app, verify the Grafana service name by executing the following.

 ```bash
 kubectl get svc